Job Post

 • Serve as lead advocate and voice for externs within the League’s veterinary services.

-• Provide outstanding diagnostic, clinical, and surgical care for the shelter animals and owned pets within a spectrum of care in the League’s shelter and community medicine practices.
+• Provide outstanding diagnostic, clinical, and surgical care for the shelter animals in the League’s shelter practice.

-• Effectively and compassionately communicate with owners of pets and the community.
+• Effectively and compassionately communicate with staff, students, owners of pets and the community.

 • Work with other departments to coordinate care and quarantine of infectious disease animals effectively and efficiently.